abdulwaheed76/practices/README.md

 #### reusable and modular code
 Do not repeat your self
 #### CPP
 commit, pull, push in same sequence.
 Do this as frequently as you can.
 Sequence is important.
-Commit first, then pull (from your branch AND from master at least), then push (to your branch)
+Commit first, then pull (from your branch AND from master at least), then push (to your branch).
+E.g For a team of X number of people, you should do it X times a day.
+Ie in a team of 3 people, you should do this at least 3 times a day.
-#### commit in your own branch, pull from master branch (AND your own branch if multiple people are working on it).
-Tho this in same squence and do this as often as you can.

 # Directory structure
 ### Frontend react based
+To be continued
 ### Backend nodejs
+To be continued

 # Configuring development environment
 #### CORS restrictions
+If you get CORS errors, you can install browser plugin (one called `allow cors` for chrome).
+You have to hit the big icon and make it colored to activate it.
 #### Localhost nginx config (not needed unless asked)
+To be continued

 # Online remote groups
 #### Personal info